Home Blog When to Say No to a Management Client

 Early-stage pressure to accept everyone fades when agencies experience consequences of wrong-client accumulation.
 Mature agencies jealously protect portfolios from contamination by wrong fits.

-Honest but diplomatic communication works: "After reviewing your needs, I don't think we're the best fit for [specific reason].
-I'd recommend seeking [type of agency] who specializes in what you need."
+Honest but diplomatic communication works: "After reviewing your needs, I don't think we're the best fit for this.
+I'd recommend seeking an agency that specializes in what you need."
 Most prospects appreciate honesty more than false enthusiasm followed by poor service.
-Occasionally someone gets offended, but that rare discomfort is worth avoiding months of difficult client relationship.
+The rare person who gets offended is confirmation the relationship would have been difficult.

-What if you need revenue and can't afford to be selective?
+2. What if you need revenue and cannot afford to be selective?

 Early-stage agencies often must accept less-ideal clients.
-If so, do it consciously: "We're accepting this difficult client temporarily for revenue, and we'll transition away when positioned to do so."
-Set boundaries firmly from start, document thoroughly, and plan eventual portfolio refinement.
-Don't let temporary necessity become permanent acceptance of unsustainable clients.
+If so, do it consciously: acknowledge you're accepting a difficult client temporarily for revenue and plan to transition away when positioned to do so.
+Set boundaries firmly from the start and document everything.
+Don't let temporary necessity become permanent acceptance of unsustainable relationships.

 Informal memory, yes.
-Formal blacklists are legally risky and potentially discriminatory.
+Formal blacklists are legally risky and potentially problematic.
 If someone contacts you who was previously difficult, you can decline without providing detailed reasoning.
-"We're not taking new clients right now" or "Our focus has shifted and this isn't good fit" works without formal tracking systems.
+"Our capacity is full" or "Our focus has shifted and this isn't a good fit" works without formal tracking systems.